1. What are IntegrityLine and EthicsPoint?

 18. Can I still file a report if I don't have access to the Internet?

 You can file an EthicsPoint report from any computer that can access the Internet.
-You can file from home.
-Many public locations, including the public library, have Internet computers.
+You can file your report from any device with an internet connection, anytime and anywhere.
 If you don't have access or are uncomfortable using a computer, you can call your EthicsPoint toll-free hotline 800-00-001 or 800-000-00 which is available 24 hours a day, 365 days a year.
 At the prompt, dial 888-265-3470.
 This is a toll-free number.
 There is no need to dial a "1" before this number.